Pontypool: Urban and civic development

 Pontypool continued to grow during the nineteenth century, with many new houses and buildings being erected during the late Victorian period.
-Concurrently, the outlying villages also grew, effectively providing suburbs to Pontypool town centre.
-Key civic and community buildings were created during the course of the century, including an abundance of chapels and churches, Pontypool Town Hall, which was provided by Capel Hanbury Leigh in 1856, and a great number of shops, banks, public houses, hotels and a public library from 1906.
+Concurrently, the outlying villages also grew, effectively creating suburbs of Pontypool town centre.
+Key civic and community buildings were built during the course of the century, including an abundance of chapels and churches, Pontypool Town Hall, which was provided by Capel Hanbury Leigh in 1856, and a great number of shops, banks, public houses, hotels and a public library from 1906.

 The town also developed an important educational role.
 Pontypool became home to a Welsh Baptist College in 1836, when it moved from Abergavenny.
 The college trained many Welsh Baptist ministers, large numbers of whom went on to lead congregations in Wales and overseas.
 It relocated to the new University College of South Wales and Monmouthshire, in Cardiff, in 1893.
 The former Pontypool College became the County Grammar School for Girls in 1897 and, in the following January, West Monmouth Grammar School was opened for boys.
 The school's origins date back to the early seventeenth century when William Jones, a wealthy merchant, left a considerable fortune to the Company of Haberdashers to provide charitable and educational services in Monmouth.
 Monmouth School was built in 1615 and many years later, the trustees of the charity decided to invest in additional schools within the county.
 'West Mon' School was consequently built, at a cost of £30,000, on a site donated by John Capel Hanbury in 1896.

-Urban growth continued in the twentieth century as national social reforms encouraged the provision of public housing schemes to improve the quality of housing in working class communities.
+Urban growth continued in the twentieth century as national social reforms encouraged the provision of public housing schemes to improve the quality of housing in working-class communities.
 Redevelopment programmes in the latter half of the century resulted in the demolition of old streets and historic buildings, as well as the creation of new road networks to relieve the increased pressure of vehicular traffic.